marteinn/AtomicPress/README.md

 #### FTP

-Send the files a your ftp account.
+Send the files to your ftp account.

 	python manage.py ftp sync